Tipi-Hack/tipi-hack.github.io/_posts/2018-04-01-quals-NDH-18-man-in-the-mirror.md

 VgyFOnIZnCWfXAhz6UQkk0MJ+yCUICzqQZcmpUmlNMumA36w75lZmcexL22zeA==
 -----END RSA PRIVATE KEY-----
 ```

-Now that we have the private key, we can connect to the server on port 2222 (miroring of 5555 (else nmap is a great tool)) and grab the second part of  flag:
+Now that we have the private key, we can connect to the server on port 2222 ("mirror image" of 5555 (otherwise nmap is a great tool)) and grab the second part of the flag:

 ```
-╰─# ssh -i private.pem mickey@maninthemirror.challs.malice.fr -p 2222
+# ssh -i private.pem mickey@maninthemirror.challs.malice.fr -p 2222
 Linux 24b0bd880e30 4.9.0-3-amd64 #1 SMP Debian 4.9.30-2+deb9u5 (2017-09-19) x86_64

 The programs included with the Debian GNU/Linux system are free software;